-The Pesticides Act 1999 requires a person who uses a restricted pesticide to be authorised to do so by way of either a pesticide control order or a certificate of competency.
+The Pesticides Act 1999 requires a person who uses a restricted pesticide to be authorised to do so by way of either a pesticide control order or a restricted pesticide authorisation.
 The EPA generally issues pesticide control orders to allow the possession and use of restricted pesticides in NSW.

 Pesticide control orders are primarily issued to implement an APVMA policy, that is, to implement outcomes of a pesticide review.
 These orders also need to specify authorised users and the manner in which a pesticide can be used in NSW.